DylanSchmidt2/Challenge-repo-2/README.md

 ## Description

-We were given the task of creating an application to showcase our profile!
+We were given the task of creating an application to showcase our portfolio!

 ## Points
 Bio